All-African Peoples' Conference: First Conference: Accra, 8–13 December 1958

 The first conference was preceded by a Preparatory Committee composed of representatives from the eight independent African states—other than South Africa.
-(They were Ethiopia, Ghana, Guinea, Liberia, Libya, Morocco, Tunisia, and the United Arab Republic.)
 The conference itself was attended by delegates from 28 African countries and colonies.
-The number of delegates was more than 300, and the conference claimed that they represented more than 200 million people from all parts of Africa.
+Over 300 delegates representing African political parties and trade unions attended, as well as delegates from Canada, China, Denmark, India, the Soviet Union, the United Kingdom, and the United States.
 Tom Mboya, General Secretary of the Kenya Federation of Labour, was elected chairman.

+In his plenary, Mboya compared the conference to that of Berlin in 1884 and told the audience that Africans should control their own destiny, and pleaded to the US and Soviet Union to avoid dragging Africa into their Cold War.
+W. E. B. Du Bois also addressed the conference (as he was suffering from illness his wife read for him), saying that Pan Africanism "meant that each nation must relinquish part of its heritage for the good of the whole continent; in making such a sacrifice, the African people would lose nothing except their chains, and they would gain back their dignity."

 One important discussion was over the legitimacy and desirability of using violence against the colonial powers.
 It was agreed that violence would be necessary in some cases.
 Concerning the struggle in Algeria, full support was given to the recently proclaimed Provisional Republican Government (Gouvernement Provisoire de la République Algérienne—GPRA).
 On the Cameroon, the Conference supported the fight of the UPC maquis, demanding full amnesty and UN-sponsored elections.
 The Conference considered unity and solidarity to be key strategies in the fight against colonialism and economic domination after colonialism; it called for the establishment of Africa-wide organisations, including trade unions youth groups, and a Bureau of Liberatory Movements.
 It was at this meeting that the decision was made to establish a permanent secretariat at Accra.
 The first secretary-general was George Padmore, then living in Ghana.
 The following year, he died and was replaced by Guinea's Resident Minister in Ghana, Abdoulaye Diallo.

 Prominent persons at the first Conference included: